mlbright/canadian-mortgage/README.md

 # canadian-mortgage

-> library to calculate Canadian mortgage payments
+> Library to calculate Canadian mortgage payments

-This library calculates payments on Canadian mortages.
 Canadian mortages are compounded semi-annually but payments are typically made monthly.
 This means that rates must be [converted][compounding-basis] to accurately compute mortgage payments.